 Flights from the UK and Ireland

 Return economy fares start at around £650 and may exceed £1300 in high season.
-The key advantage of flying Air Madagascar is the very worthwhile fifty percent discount you will get on internal flights booked with them; the downside is an unavoidable introduction to the vagaries of Air Madagascar travel.
-If you need help with making a booking or understanding the Air Mada website, you’ll find that Aviareps, the UK sales and marketing office for the airline, are extremely useful.
+The key advantage of flying Air Madagascar is the very worthwhile fifty percent discount you will get on internal flights booked with them.
+The downside, however, is an unavoidable introduction to the vagaries of Air Madagascar travel.
+If you need help with making a booking or understanding the Air Madagascar website, you’ll find that Aviareps, the UK sales and marketing office for the airline, are extremely useful.

 Flights from the US and Canada